eelcohn/Telegram-API/README.md

 ##### `telegram::pollTelegram: Please edit your conf file with your new chat_id: 123456789`
 One of the groups in your `Telegram-API-config.tcl` file has been migrated (by you?) to a supergroup or channel.
 Please change it to the new chat_id.

+##### `telegram::getUpdates: 429 - Too Many Request: retry after x`
+The Telegram servers complain that the poll frequency for your bot is set too low, and you're sending too many update requests.
+Increase the `::telegram::tg_poll_freq` setting in your config file by a couple of seconds.

 ##### `telegram::pollTelegram: Unknown message received: abcxyz`
 This should not happen.
 Please report this error by opening an issue.